github/docs/content/code-security/getting-started/securing-your-organization.md

 ## Managing access to your organization

 You can use permission levels to control what actions people can take in your organization.
-For more information, see "[Permission levels for an organization](/organizations/managing-peoples-access-to-your-organization-with-roles/permission-levels-for-an-organization)."
+For more information, see "[Roles for an organization](/organizations/managing-peoples-access-to-your-organization-with-roles/roles-for-an-organization)."

 {% ifversion fpt or ghes > 3.0 or ghae-next %}